 Madison is situated among the five lakes of the Yahara system of lakes.
 These lakes provide countless benefits to residents of Madison.
 They are not only a natural asset, but also a source of recreation.
-The City and region must take measures to protect the lakes and maintain and improve access to the lakes.
+To maintain and improve access to the lakes, we must take measures to protect them.